-Legal Island’s Data Protection in the Workplace eLearning course is tailored specifically to provide your employees with comprehensive training and you with an evidence trail for the DPC, should a data breach occur.
+Although all staff may not work remotely, completion of this training makes your staff more aware of the potential risks from customers or clients who may be working remotely.
+This course is tailored specifically, to provide all your employees with comprehensive training and you with an evidence trail for the Data Protection Commission (DPC), should a data breach occur.

 What is GDPR?

-The General Data Protection Regulation (GDPR) is the biggest development in data protection legislation in decades.
-In essence, it is designed to bring controls on how organisations process personal data into line with 21st-century developments, like social media, e-commerce, mobile data and the cloud.
+The General Data Protection Regulation (GDPR) is designed to bring controls on how organisations process personal data into line with 21st-century developments, like social media, e-commerce, mobile data, and the cloud.

 Fines of up to €20m or 4% of your global turnover could be imposed.
-If you have not prepared for the GDPR you will be exposing your organisation to those massive fines and the public relations nightmare that is sure to follow.
+If you do not follow the GDPR you will be exposing your organisation to those massive fines and the public relations nightmare that is sure to follow.
 Your reputation could be ruined.
-The good news is even though the GDPR deadline date has passed, it's not too late to become compliant.

 Today’s technology is becoming increasingly more advanced which makes computer systems harder to penetrate.
 Hackers now rely heavily on human error.

-Raising your employee’s awareness through data protection eLearning training will help ensure compliance with the principles of GDPR, and reduce the likelihood of data breaches caused by human error.
+According to a study by IBM, human error causes 95% of cyber security breaches.
+Raising all your employee’s awareness through data protection eLearning training will help ensure compliance with the principles of GDPR and reduce the likelihood of data breaches caused by human error.

 Topics covered within the course include: